Smalls Paradise

-Smalls Paradise (often called Small's Paradise and Smalls' Paradise), was a nightclub in the Harlem neighborhood of Manhattan in New York City.
+Smalls Paradise (often called Small's Paradise and Smalls' Paradise) was a nightclub in the Harlem neighborhood of Manhattan in New York City.
 Located in the basement of 2294 Adam Clayton Powell Jr. Boulevard at 134th Street, it opened in 1925 and was owned by Ed Smalls (né Edwin Alexander Smalls; 1882–1976).
-At the time of the Harlem Renaissance, Smalls Paradise was the only one of the well-known Harlem night clubs to be owned by an African-American and integrated.
-Other major Harlem night clubs admitted only white patrons unless the person was an African-American celebrity.
+At the time of the Harlem Renaissance, Smalls Paradise was the only one of the well-known Harlem nightclubs to be owned by an African-American and integrated.
+Other major Harlem nightclubs admitted only white patrons, unless the patron was an African-American celebrity.

 The entertainment at Smalls Paradise was not limited to the stage; waiters danced the Charleston or roller-skated as they delivered orders to customers.
 Waiters were also known to vocalize during the club's floor shows.
 Unlike most of the Harlem clubs which closed between 3 and 4 am, Smalls was open all night, offering a breakfast dance which featured a full floor show beginning at 6 am.

 After 23 years as the owner of the night club, Ed Smalls sold the club to Tommy Smalls (no relation) in 1955.
 It was later owned by Harlem businessman Pete McDougal and Wilt Chamberlain, and renamed Big Wilt's Smalls Paradise.
-Many well known musicians, both white and African-American, appeared at the club over the years and often came to Smalls after their evening engagements to jam with the Smalls Paradise band.
+Many well-known musicians, both white and African-American, appeared at the club over the years and often came to Smalls after their evening engagements to jam with the Smalls Paradise band.
 The club was responsible for promoting popular dances such as the Charleston, the Madison and the Twist.
 Smalls Paradise was the longest-operating club in Harlem before it closed in 1986.
 The building has been the site of the Thurgood Marshall Academy for Learning and Social Change since 2004.